Skip to content

 Share article

 Microsoft has announced plans to significantly reduce aggressive advertising for Edge and other products in its Windows 10 and Windows 11 operating systems.
-This move responds to increasing user criticism and meets new legal requirements from the European Union.
+This move responds to growing user criticism and meets new legal requirements from the European Union.
 The decision could have far-reaching effects on the Windows user experience.

 More Freedom in Software Choice